God is dead.

 “Nihilism represents a pathological transitional stage, what is pathological is the tremendous generalization, the inference that there is no meaning at all…”- Friedrich Nietzsche

-But God’s death, the meaningless existence and the prospect of a grey zone of monotonous repetition for the future is not that bad!
+But God’s death, the meaningless existence and the prospect of a grey zone of monotonous repetition for the future are not that bad!
 Just means that you, as many great people before you, are on the highway to liberation.

 Nietzsche refers to nihilism as a disease as describes two main roads that it can lead to.
 Do you identify with any?